usha3211-coder/GenAI_Text-to-image-video/IMAGEN_T2I/README.md

 # Text Preprocessing:

-Tokenization: The text description is split into individual words or phrases (tokens).
+* Tokenization: The text description is split into individual words or phrases (tokens).
-Text Embedding: Each token (or the entire description depending on the implementation) is converted into a numerical representation using a pre-trained text encoder, like T5 XXL based on Imagen's findings.
+* Text Embedding: Each token (or the entire description depending on the implementation) is converted into a numerical representation using a pre-trained text encoder, like T5 XXL based on Imagen's findings.
 This creates a text embedding that captures the semantic meaning of the text.

-(Block Diagram: Text Prompt)
-Imagen Architecture Breakdown:
+# Imagen Architecture Breakdown:

-# The core of Imagen's architecture consists of cascaded diffusion models for image generation:

 1. 64x64 Image Diffusion Model: